 Share-based incentive awards are provided to employees under the terms of the Company's equity incentive compensation plans (the "Plans"), which are administered by the Compensation Committee of the Board of Directors.
 The 2019 Plan originated as the 2010 Stock Incentive Plan and was originally approved by the Company's shareholders in May 2010.
-This Plan was subsequently amended, as approved by shareholders, in 2013, 2016, 2019 (at which time the Plan was renamed the 2019 Stock Incentive Plan), and 2022 (as amended to date, the "2019 Plan").
+This Plan was subsequently amended, as approved by shareholders, in 2013, 2016, 2019 (at which time the Plan was renamed the 2019 Stock Incentive Plan), 2022, and 2024 (as amended to date, the "2019 Plan").
 The Company's employees, non-employee directors, and consultants are eligible to receive awards under the 2019 Plan, which can include non-qualified stock options, incentive stock options, RSAs, RSUs, PSAs, PSUs, share appreciation rights, dividend equivalent rights, or any combination thereof.

-The Company is authorized to issue up to 17.8 million shares under the 2019 Plan.
-Option awards are granted with an exercise price equal to the closing price of the Company's common stock on the trading day prior to the date of grant; option awards generally vest over a three year period and have a seven or ten year term.
+The Company is authorized to issue up to 21.3 million shares under the 2019 Plan.
+Option awards are granted with an exercise price equal to the closing price of the Company's common stock on the trading day prior to the date of grant; option awards generally vest over a three-year period and have a seven or ten year term.
 RSAs and RSUs generally vest over one to five years.
 Certain option and share awards provide for accelerated vesting if there is a change in control, as defined in the 2019 Plan.
-At December 31, 2023, there is an immaterial amount of option shares and 1.7 million RSUs and PSUs outstanding under the 2019 Plan.
+At December 31, 2024, there are no option shares outstanding and 2.4 million RSUs and PSUs outstanding under the 2019 Plan.